EdoFrenkel/jCanvas/README.md

 =====
 you can overide every id style:

-    #cContainer - the container of the canvas.
+    #cContainer{videoNum} - the container of the canvas.
-      Notice: if you want to change the canvas position you should change the #cContainer position if you want to change the canvas width&height you should do it only through the API
+      Notice{videoNum}: if you want to change the canvas position you should change the #cContainer position if you want to change the canvas width&height you should do it only through the API
-    #bContainer - the container of the buttons
+    #bContainer{videoNum} - the container of the buttons
-    #btnPlay - the play button
+    #btnPlay{videoNum} - the play button
-    #btnPause - the pause btutton
+    #btnPause{videoNum} - the pause btutton
-    #btnStart - the 'back to start' button
+    #btnStart{videoNum} - the 'back to start' button

+    {videoNum} - every call for the jCanvas() increase the videoNum value, so if you have one call for one video you will call #cContainer1. this way you can set multipile number of videos and canvas at the same page. look at the index.html example.

+the overiding is done like so:

+    $('#idName').css({"property": "value", "property", "value"});

 Known Issues
 ============